In a drama of the highest order there is little food for censure or hatred it teaches rather self-knowledge and self-respect.

 Meaning

-“In a drama of the highest order there is little food for censure or hatred it teaches rather self-knowledge and self-respect.” presents a viewpoint centered on wisdom.
-It implies that reflection reveals deeper truths and encourages us to remember that understanding takes time.
+In the quote “In a drama of the highest order there is little food for censure or hatred it teaches rather self-knowledge and self-respect.,” the emphasis is on wisdom.
+It highlights the thought that reflection reveals deeper truths while implying that understanding takes time.

 Theme